No new cases of Covid-19 in Manitoba

-Public health officials advise no new cases of COVID-19 have been identified as of Monday, May 25, 2020 The total number of lab-confirmed positive and probable positive cases in Manitoba remains at 292.
+Public health officials advise no new cases of COVID-19 were identified as of Wednesday, July 8, 2020.
+The total number of lab-confirmed positive and probable positive cases in Manitoba remains at 325.

 The data also shows:

-• no individuals in hospital or intensive care;
+• no individuals are in hospital or intensive care,

-• 17 active cases and 268 individuals who have recovered from COVID-19; and
+• 6 active cases and 312 individuals have recovered from COVID-19, and

 • the number of deaths due to COVID-19 remains at seven.

-As of yesterday, an additional 343 laboratory tests were performed.
-This brings the total number of tests performed since early February to 38,962.
+An additional 614 laboratory tests were performed on Tuesday, bringing the total number of tests performed since early February to 67,618.

 A comprehensive list of Manitoba government COVID-19 measures can be found at: